DesignedSimplicity/MetaGraffiti/README.md

 ### Topo

-* TopoGpx
-* TopoKml
-* TopoJson

-### Carto

 * Layer - A group of points related by a type or topic
 * Point - A single geospacial point used by Carto entites
+* Track
+* Trail

+### Carto

+* Place - A single point/radius/bounding box tied directly to an area (ex: Yosemite Valley Visitor Center)
+* Area - An area defined by a perimeter made of points (ex: Yosemite National Park)
 * Mark - A single point with additional metadata not bound to a paticular area

-* Area - An area defined by a perimeter made of points (ex: Yosemite National Park)
-* Place - A single point/radius/bounding box tied directly to an area (ex: Yosemite Valley Visitor Center)
+### Chrono

 * Tour - A consolidation of multiple trips (ex: South Island 2018)
 * Trip - A single component of a tour with multiple segments (ex: Gillespeie's Pass)